Elizabeth Solá-Llonch

 Los Angeles, CA 90095

-I’m a third year PhD student at the UCLA linguistics department.
-My research focuses on morphology and its interfaces with phonology and syntax.
-I am particularly interested in using experimental methods to investigate infant acquisition of morphological alternations.
+I’m a sixth year PhD student at the UCLA linguistics department.
+My research focuses primarily on the acquisition of phonetic and phonological processes.
+I am particularly interested in using experimental methods to investigate how people learn, both by looking at initial perceptual biases that impact early acquisition and the learning strategies that children use to figure out how to speak like an adult.

 I also do fieldwork on San Cristóbal Lachirioag Zapotec, a Northern Zapotec language from the Villa Alta district of Oaxaca, Mexico.